Going to College While in the Military

 “I didn’t think the kind of traditional semester schedule offered at local universities would work for me,” said Davila.
 “Between my duties and family responsibilities, I didn’t know how I could balance those with school.
 I started asking around.
 I kept hearing about National University.
 A mentor of mine had attended.”

 Among the first things Davila learned was that National University is a military friendly college, offering a class schedule unlike that of other academic institutions.
 Rather than a traditional fall and spring semester-based calendar, NU’s classes could be taken in month-long sprints.
 Additionally, students could begin at any time, whenever new monthly classes commenced.
-National University offered those programs on-site at NU’s San Diego campus, online, and at United States military bases throughout the world.
+National University offered those programs in-person at NU’s San Diego campus, online, and at United States military bases throughout the world.

 “I requested information online and really began looking seriously at National University.
 They were actually the first college I spoke with.”
 Davila chuckles, “I was away sightseeing.
 When I received the call from the counselor, I was at Mount Rushmore!”